Explanations » B1 Grammar Explanations » Had better… It’s time…

 • It’s time for you to go to the doctor.

-• It’s time to take a decision.
+• It’s time to make a decision.

 We can also use it’s (about) time + subjectpast simple to say that someone should do something now or in the future.